Harry Houdini: Daily Mirror challenge

 In 1904, the London Daily Mirror newspaper challenged Houdini to escape from special handcuffs that it claimed had taken Nathaniel Hart, a locksmith from Birmingham, five years to make.
 Houdini accepted the challenge for March 17 during a matinée performance at London's Hippodrome theatre.
-It was reported that 4000 people and more than 100 journalists turned out for the much-hyped event.
+It was reported that 4,000 people and more than 100 journalists turned out for the much-hyped event.

 The escape attempt dragged on for over an hour, during which Houdini emerged from his "ghost house" (a small screen used to conceal the method of his escape) several times.
 At one point he asked if the cuffs could be removed so he could take off his coat.
 The Mirror representative, Frank Parker, refused, saying Houdini could gain an advantage if he saw how the cuffs were unlocked.
 Houdini promptly took out a penknife and, holding it in his teeth, used it to cut his coat from his body.

 Some 56 minutes later, Houdini's wife appeared on stage and gave him a kiss.
-Many thought that in her mouth was the key to unlock the special handcuffs.
-However, it has since been suggested that Bess did not in fact enter the stage at all, and that this theory is unlikely due to the size of the six-inch key.
+Many thought that the handcuff key was in Bess's mouth.
+However, it has since been suggested that Bess did not go onstage at all, and that this theory is unlikely because the key was six inches long.
 Houdini then went back behind the curtain.
 After an hour and ten minutes, Houdini emerged free.
 As he was paraded on the shoulders of the cheering crowd, he broke down and wept.
 At the time, Houdini said it had been one of the most difficult escapes of his career.